felidadae/owca/docs/score_algorithm.rst

 is a waste of space which could be used by another workload with better score.

 If a workload has score lower than 1, by putting it into equation, we get memory usage which is bigger than 100%.
-It can be interpreted that we could increase the PMEM node memory space still not experiencing resources saturation.
+It can be interpreted that we should increase the PMEM node memory space to experience resources saturation.

 Scores for our testing workloads
 ################################

-Below we provide a screenshot of additional Graphana dashboard provided by us for visualization of final and transitional results of the algorithm.
+Below we provide a screenshot of Graphana dashboard provided by us for visualization of final and transitional results of the algorithm.
 For our testing workloads the score values are widely scattered.
 As a far best workload with *score=1.1* is considered *redis-memtier-big*.